atodoro1/atodoro1/README.md

 ## 🤔 What is Angel up to?

-- Learning how the linux kernel works handles network connections.
+- Learning how the linux kernel works handles networking.
 - Reading math and CS books I probably don’t need for class.

 ---